vkostyanetsky/kostyanetsky.me/notes/2nd-monitor-and-console/index.md

+---
+title: Second Monitor Management via Console
+description: A few words about an utility which allow to manage monitors via command line.
+created: 2021-10-16 19:55:48
+tags:
+- workplace
+---

-﻿I have two monitors.
+I have two monitors.
 I use the second one during meetings in Zoom or when playing together with friends (in both cases it's convenient to bring the people's cameras there).
 There are more examples when it's useful, but often the device is simply idle.
 In order not to be distracted, I decided to turn it off.

 What is the ambush here: it is inconvenient to enable or disable the second monitor via OS (a few clicks, and you need to scroll, and all the time you get confused where to go — in “Screen settings” or “Personalization”).
 I would like one command, and the command on a hotkey.
 And, ideally, from the script to rule all this.